Foster Place

 Foster Place is a Georgian street in Dublin, Ireland, laid out by the Wide Streets Commissioners in the 1780s to coincide with the new western wing and extension of Parliament House and a new entrance for the House of Commons.
 It replaced a narrow lane named Turnstile Alley which had been in the same location and connected at the rear of Parliament house to Parliament Row and ultimately to Fleet Street.

 The lane was also intersected to its west by Blackmore Yard which connected with Anglesea Street and extended to Cope Street.
 This was later blocked off entirely in the early 19th century.

-As of 2025, the street is a cul-de-sac and connects only with Dame Street and College Green.
+As of 2025, the street is a cul-de-sac covered with setts and connects only with Dame Street and College Green.